CERC-Genomic-Medicine/CARTaGENE_flagship_paper/Genotype_processing/Readme.md

 ```

 ### Step 1.
 Array data preprocessing
 The 'preprocess.nf' pipeline removes individuals with consent withdrawn, performs LiftOver from b37 to b38 and aligns to the reference.
+This pipeline was run on the Digital Research Alliance of Canada high performance compute clusters.
 The pipeline includes the following steps:

 1) Remove samples from individuals with withdrawn consent.
 2) LiftOver variant positions from b37 to b38.